openstack-archive/senlin/doc/source/user/nodes.rst

 Note that in this command you can use the name, the ID or the "short ID" to specify the node you want to delete.
-If the specified criteria cannot match any nodes, you will get a ``NodeNotFound`` error.
-If more than one node matches the criteria, you will get a ``MultipleChoices`` error.
+If the specified criteria cannot match any nodes, you will get a ``ResourceNotFound`` exception.
+If more than one node matches the criteria, you will get a ``MultipleChoices`` exception.

 See Also